randylubin/story-synth-docs/src/guide/options.md

 ### CSS Styling

 The 'style' option is the place to use CSS to modify the visual style of the game launcher and session pages.
 Any CSS must be placed inside `<style> </style>` tags.
+Don't include anything before the opening `<style>` tag or it will break the code.

 | First Column | Extension Name | Example Customization                                                   |
 | ------------ | -------------- | ----------------------------------------------------------------------- |